tlsnotary/docs-mdbook/src/protocol/2pc/deap.md

 19. Bob verifies $\mathsf{com}_{\mathsf{check}_A}$ then asserts $\mathsf{check}_A == \mathsf{check}_B$, aborting otherwise.

 Bob is now convinced that $v^A$ is correct, ie $f(x, y) = v^A$.
 Bob is also assured that Alice only learned up to k bits of his input prior to revealing, with a probability of $2^{-k}$ of it being undetected.

+## Analysis

+### Malicious Alice

+[On the Leakage of Corrupted Garbled Circuits [DPB18]](https://eprint.iacr.org/2018/743.pdf) is recommended reading on this topic.

+During the semi-honest phase, Alice has some degrees of freedom in how she garbles $G_A$.
+According to [DPB18], when using a modern garbling scheme such as [ZRE15], these corruptions boil down to two classes: detectable and undetectable.

+Recall that our scheme assumes Bob's input is an ephemeral secret which can be revealed in the final stage.
+For this reason, we are entirely unconcerned about the detectable variety.
+Simply providing Bob with the output label commitments $\mathsf{com}_{[v]_A}$ is sufficient to detect many different types of corruptions.
+In this context, our primary concern is regarding the _correctness_ of the output of $G_A$.

+[DPB18] shows that any undetectable corruption made to $G_A$ is constrained to the arbitrary insertion of NOT gates into the circuit, such that $G_A$ computes $f_A$ instead of $f$.
+Note that any corruption of $d_A$ has an equivalent effect.
+[DPB18] also shows that Alice's ability to exploit this is constrained by the topology of the circuit.

+Recall that in the final stage of our protocol Bob checks that the output of $G_A$ matches the output of $G_B$, or more specifically:

+$$f_A(x_1, y_1) == f_B(x_2, y_2)$$

+For the moment we'll assume Bob garbles honestly and provides the same inputs for both evaluations.

+$$f_A(x_1, y) == f(x_2, y)$$

+In the scenario where Bob reveals the output of $f_A(x_1, y)$ prior to Alice committing to $x_2$ there is a trivial _adaptive attack_ available to Alice.
+As an extreme example, assume Alice could choose $f_A$ such that $f_A(x_1, y) = y$.
+For most practical functions this is not possible to garble without detection, but for the sake of illustration we humor the possibility.
+In this case she could simply compute $x_2$ where $f(x_2, y) = y$ in order to pass the equality check.

+To address this, Alice is forced to choose $f_A$, $x_1$ and $x_2$ prior to Bob revealing the output.
+In this case it is obvious that any _valid_ combination of $(f_A, x_1, x_2)$ must satisfy all constraints on $y$.
+Thus, for any non-trivial $f$, choosing a valid combination would be equivalent to guessing $y$ correctly.
+In which case, any attack would be detected by the equality check with probability $1 - 2^{-k}$ where k is the number of guessed bits of $y$.
+This result is acceptable within our model as [explained earlier](#premature-leakage).

+### Malicious Bob

+[Zero-Knowledge Using Garbled Circuits [JKO13]](https://eprint.iacr.org/2013/073.pdf) is recommended reading on this topic.

+The last stage of our variant is functionally equivalent to the protocol described in [JKO13].
+After Alice evaluates $G_B$ and commits to $[v]_B$, Bob opens his garbled circuit and all OTs entirely.
+Following this, Alice performs a series of consistency checks to detect any malicious behavior.
+These consistency checks do _not_ depend on any of Alice's inputs, so any attempted selective failure attack by Bob would be futile.

+Bob's only options are to behave honestly, or cause Alice to abort without leaking any information.

+### Malicious Alice & Bob

+They deserve whatever they get.